enthought/mayavi/docs/source/mayavi/installation.rst

 :Windows:
-     Under Windows the best way to install Mayavi is to install a full Python distribution, such as EPD_ or Pythonxy_.
+     Under Windows the best way to install Mayavi is to install a full Python distribution, such as `Enthought Canopy`_ or Pythonxy_.
 Note that for Pythonxy, you need to check in 'ETS' in the installer, when selecting components.
 If you want to reduce the disk space used by Pythonxy, you can uncheck other components.

 :MacOSX:
-    The full Python distribution EPD_ (that includes Mayavi) is also available for MacOSX.
+    The full Python distribution `Enthought Canopy`_ (that includes Mayavi) is also available for MacOSX.
 Unless you really enjoy the intricacies of compilation; this is the best solution to install Mayavi.